American Maid Sampler Kit

 Rigid Heddle Warping

-I set out on a journey to figure out what to weave with the amount of yarn in an American Maid™ sampler kit.
-I turned first to the rigid heddle loom.
-I had never woven on these looms until 2015, and have been pleasantly surprised by what these little looms have to offer.
-The first benefit is very little loom waste.
-Perfect for samplers…we all hate to look at the thrums from the floor loom and wonder what to do with them.
-Granted, you can’t put on a 14 yard warp onto a rigid heddle loom, but you can put on enough yarn for 2 towels or 4 napkins, and you can do it quickly and even with your kids or cats interrupting you the task doesn’t take long.
+The first benefit of using a rigid heddle loom is very little loom waste.
+This is perfect for samplers...we all hate to look at the thrums from the floor loom and wonder what to do with them.
+Granted, you can't put on a 14-yard warp onto a rigid heddle loom, but you can put on enough yarn for 2 towels or 4 napkins.
+And you can do it quickly and even if your kids or cats interrupt you, the task doesn't take long.

 American Maid Sampler